phpbb/documentation/development/language/validation.rst

 Description
 -----------

-Contribution description in the `Customisation Database`_ should be translated into English in addition of your local language, as some administrators might want to download your translation without speak your language.
+Contribution description in the `Customisations Database`_ should be translated into English in addition of your local language, as some administrators might want to download your translation without speak your language.